Percy Jackson: An Age Gone By

 "Here me now, fellow Greeks and Macedonians!
 This is a sign from the Goddess Artemis!
 Unwilling woman are to be treated with respect.
 Any man caught breaking this rule will be castrated.
 This is the will of the Gods and I will see it done!"
 Alexander stalked down towards the tent from where he had come from, following the two women back inside.
-His bodyguards took positions outside, and slowly, Kleitos's men dispersed as well, taking the unconscious body of Kleitos with them, casting threatening glances at Perseus, but he only had eyes for the disappearing form of Alexander.
+His bodyguards took positions outside while Kleitos's men dispersed as well, taking the unconscious body of Kleitos with them.
+Each cast threatening glances back at Perseus, but he only had eyes for the disappearing form of Alexander.

 "My King?"
 Perseus called, "A word?"

 Alexander only put up a hand and proceeded into the tent.
 Perseus scowled again, and muttered under his breath, "Thank you, you man whore."
 Artemis noticed however, these words were not malicious.

 Thus, only Perseus remained next to the fainted woman, and now he looked back up at the silver Stag.
 Artemis snapped her fingers, leaning against the chariot, as she watched the silver stag dissipate into thin air.

 Perseus seemed to look straight up at her, as he gazed at the moon.
 He dropped onto one knee, "My thanks Lady Artemis."
 Artemis nodded in satisfaction, and grabbed the reins of her chariot.

 One more string of conversation spiraled up to her, before she shot off across the night sky.

 "My Lord… thank you for saving me."
 The woman's voice weakly croaked, who had probably regained consciousness.